Controversial Police Encounters Fast Facts

 September 17, 2013 - Bowen, Gisevius, Faulcon, Villavaso and Kaufman are awarded a new trial.

-April 20, 2016 - Bowen, Gisevius, Faulcon, Villavaso and Kaufman plead guilty.
-Their sentences are reduced.
+April 20, 2016 - Bowen, Gisevius, Faulcon, Villavaso and Kaufman plead guilty in exchange for reduced sentences.
 The five officers will serve between three and 12 years in prison, down from their original sentences of six to 65 years.

 2006 - New York - Sean Bell